Nima99/FinalProject/README.md

-# Catch a carShuffle
+# Catch my vin
--Remix the way you binge watch.
+-know your car.
+-know all the cars

 # Description
-A Website loaded with every single data you need for a car. users will have to login with their google/facebook account to input their personal vin # to add to the compare table.
-The compare table will allow the user to find a scroll downbar of all the makes and models of most of the cars we see today.
+A Website loaded with every single data you need for a car. users will have to login with their google/facebook account to input their personal vin # to either add on or search for all the makes and models of most of the cars we see today.

 # Sketch